 That's also what you'll have to do if you want to take advantage of the BBC's to decision to add every episode of the show's modern era so far to iPlayer - so grab a VPN if you know you've missed a few and want to catch up.
 Alternatively, you can stream every episode of the modern show so far on Amazon Prime Video.

-The BBC has stayed quiet about a Christmas special all year (even though it's been a Doctor Who tradition since its relaunch), waiting until November to confirm that one is coming.
+The BBC stayed quiet about the Christmas special all year (even though it's been a Doctor Who tradition since its relaunch), waiting until November to confirm that one is coming.
 Except it won't air on Christmas Day.

 It won't air on Christmas Eve either, or even Boxing Day.
 Nope, this year the Christmas special is actually a New Year's special, and it'll air at some point on New Year's Day instead - the first time the show has done so since 2010, when David Tennant's departure was split across two episodes, one on Christmas Day and one on New Year's.

-We don't know yet what the special will be about, nor if the move to New Year's means it won't be quite so explicitly Christmassy.
-We won't have long to wait though - presumably we'll get a trailer with the season 11 finale, set to air on 9 December.
+The episode will air at some point on New Year's Day on BBC1, though we don't yet know exactly when - or what the plans are for the US and elsewhere.
+We also don't have a trailer yet, but we won't have long to wait - presumably we'll get a trailer with the season 11 finale, set to air on 9 December.

 Who are the Doctor and companions?